What Is It?

 Simple nonsurgical treatments can relieve knee pain in most people with chondromalacia.

-If nonsurgical treatment fails and surgery is done, studies show that most patients are satisfied with the results.
+If nonsurgical treatment fails and surgery is required, studies show that most patients are satisfied with the results.
 Once the damaged cartilage is removed surgically, knee pain usually decreases and the knee functions better.

 National Institute of Arthritis and Musculoskeletal and Skin Diseases